Careers

 Key Responsibilities:

-- Providing oral, topical, and inhilation medications as directed by healthcare professionals.
+- Providing oral, topical, and inhalation medications as directed by healthcare professionals.

 - Observing patients for possible side effects or allergic reactions.